Impuls Respons

 Artistry and sound entwine seamlessly in a formulated discourse, transcending boundaries, converging in experimental resonance, illuminating one another.
 This vibrant exchange bridges distances, contributing to a nuance of synthesis, vibration, and orchestrated patterns, weaving and unfurling sensations and frequency.

-Organized by MV Carbon and Lars Lundehave.
-Sponsored by Nordic Culture Fund and presented by Roulette.
+Organized by MV Carbon and Lars Lundehave Hansen.
+Presented by Roulette with generous support from Nordic Culture Fund.
 This project was supported, in part, by a Foundation for Contemporary Arts Emergency Grant.
+Special thanks to Materials for the Arts.

 Compositions by: